Steinkjer (town)

-Prior to 1 January 2018, the town was the administrative centre of Nord-Trøndelag county, and since that day it has been the seat of the newly created Trøndelag county.
+Prior to 1 January 2018, the town was also the administrative centre of Nord-Trøndelag county, and since that day it has been the seat of the newly created Trøndelag county.
 This means the Trøndelag County Municipality is based here as is the County Governor, the representative of the King and Government of Norway in Trøndelag county.

-The 8.15 km2 town has a population (2018) of 12,908 and a population density of 1602 PD/km2.
+The 8.15 km2 town has a population (2025) of 13,060 and a population density of 1602 PD/km2.